sourcegraph/handbook/content/strategy-goals/strategy/search/product.md

 # Search Product strategy

-This page outlines the strategy, and goals of the [Search Product team](../../../departments/engineering/teams/search/product.md) over the next year or so.
+This page outlines the strategy, and goals of search from the perspective of [Search Suite](../../../departments/engineering/teams/search-suite/index.md) over the next year or so.

 For context on the mission, vision and guiding principles of Search, see the top-level [search strategy](index.md) page.